zhangyh98/blockchain/docs/develop.md

 ### Websocket and http

-CHAIN Blockchain offers two types of api: **websocket** and **http**.
+BUBI Blockchain offers two types of api: **websocket** and **http**.
 These two objects assign the service port, and they can be found in the downloaded dir:`/config/config.json`.

 ```json
     "webserver":